sdcnku/micropython/docs/library/omv.image.rst

 .. method:: image.max(image, [mask=None])

-   Returns the minimum image of two images pixel-wise.
+   Returns the maximum image of two images pixel-wise.

    ``image`` can either be an image object, a path to an uncompressed image file (bmp/pgm/ppm), or a scalar value.
 If a scalar value the value can